Bartacus/BartacusBundle/Resources/doc/service_bridge.rst

 =====================

 The common TYPO3 classes are available in the service container for you.
-The class name is the service id as of Symfony 3.3 tp support the new autowiring feature.

 To see which TYPO3 classes are wireable as service, call